IMScience-PPGINF-PucMinas/HieTaSumm-doc/docs/source/index.rst

 Welcome to HieTaSumm's documentation!
 ===================================

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :ref:`installation` section for further information.
 .. note::

    This project is under active development.